sjdpk/fsm/README.md

-## fsm : Flutter SDK (Version) Management Tool
+## fsm : Flutter SDK Manager
 [![Build sjdpk](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://github.com/sjdpk/fsm)

-## Description

-`fsm` is a bash script that simplifies switching between different versions of Flutter on your development environment.
+>  ##fsm

+	Flutter SDK Manager : A Command-Line Interface (CLI) tool designed to simplify the management of different versions of the Flutter Software Development Kit (SDK) on your development environment.
+It provides optimization and convenience for developers who work with Flutter by allowing them to switch between different versions of the Flutter SDK seamlessly.
+**Features:**

+- Configure and use Flutter SDK version
+- Ability to Easy Switch between different Flutter SDK Versions

 > ## **NOTE**
 Flutter SDK folder must follow this pattern